 The Hurstwood map covers 12 sq km from Hurstwood Reservoir to Cliviger wind farm.
 The area has been used for orienteering on and off since the first map was produced from a photogramatic plot in 1989.
-Unfortunately the origins of the map pre-date modern methods and no digital files exist.
-There are only paper copies existed.
+Unfortunately the origins of the map pre-date modern methods and only paper copies existed.
 Today's map has been digitally recreated with the benefit of OCAD, Lidar and GPS, and has been progressively resurveyed from 2012 to 2018.

 Cliviger Hushings: Glacial eratic limestone boulders, originating from Yorkshire, littered this gritstone area like manna from heaven.
 Naturally the locals made good use of this gift, leaving behind the lime extraction spoils.
-Lime extracted by this method was used in agriculture and building in earlier centries.
+Lime extracted by this method was used in agriculture and for building in earlier centuries.

 Nearest town: Hurstwood, Burnley